 Root canals sound very scary but in reality they can actually stop any tooth pain and even save a broken tooth from being lost.
 There are quite a few reasons why a tooth might get damaged.
 Root Canal Treatment, also known as RCT, saves a tooth which has been compromised by deep decay within the tooth, or beneath a crown, or a fractured tooth, saving it from needing to be pulled or falling out.
 The treatment saves as much of the bad tooth as possible, preserving the natural tooth.
-Continue reading for more about root canal treatment.
+Continue reading for more about Pain relief from tooth decay.

 How much is a root canal?